fabien-sanglier-ibm/streamsets-demos-assets/k8s-externalresources-minio/readme.md

 Let's do the work in the Streamsets namespace for simplicity (the namespace that has the streamSets Kubernetes agent)... ie. namespace "streamsetsdemos"

-If you already have Minio or AWS S3, no need for the next section for you...
+If you already have Minio, no need for the next section for you...

 ## Object Storage - Minio